This post was contributed by Kurt Thorn of the Nikon Imaging Center at UCSF.

 Are your fluorescent proteins compatible with your microscope optics?

 To determine if the fluorescent proteins you are interested in are compatible with your microscope optics, you will want to compare the excitation and emission spectra of your protein with the filter sets or lasers on your microscope.
 Ideally, you would like to have substantial overlap between the excitation and emission filters and the excitation and emission spectra of the protein, so that the protein is well excited by your microscope and the fluorescence emission of the protein is efficiently collected by the microscope.
-To compare the match between a fluorescent protein and a filter set, many filter set vendors provide tools to plot the fluorescence spectra of proteins and dyes and their filters (see Chroma's, Semrock's, or Omega's).
+To compare the match between a fluorescent protein and a filter set, many filter set vendors provide tools to plot the fluorescence spectra of proteins and dyes and their filters (see Chroma's or Semrock's).
 While these don't contain all fluorescent proteins in common use (particularly not the most recently published ones), they can be a good starting point.
 In many cases it is sufficient to use a spectrum for a closely related protein, if you know that your protein of interest has a similar spectrum.
 For example, here's a screenshot from the Chroma Spectra Viewer comparing a standard Cy3 or Rhodamine filter set (Chroma #49004) to the spectra of both mCherry and TagRFP.

 Here, the TagRFP spectrum is shown in the darker colors and the mCherry spectrum is shown in the lighter colors; excitation spectra are blue and emission spectra are red.
 Neither is a perfect match to the filter set but the excitation filter excites more of the peak of the TagRFP excitation and the emission filter collects a larger fraction of the TagRFP emission than the mCherry emission.
 For this filter set, we would expect TagRFP to give a brighter signal than mCherry.
 In general, filter sets designed for Rhodamine / Cy3 will work better with shorter wavelength red fluorescent proteins like TagRFP or mRuby2 than longer wavelength proteins like mCherry.
 For background on fluorescence and filter sets, see the Introduction to Fluorescence Microscopy lecture at iBiology.